Cray-HPE/docs-csm/troubleshooting/known_issues/ims_image_customization_job_status_stuck_at_waiting_on_user.md

   "status": "waiting_on_user"
   }
   ```

+1. Confirm that the job details show the job status as `waiting_on_user`.

+   If that is not the case, then the procedure documented here is not applicable.

 1. (`ncn-mw#`) Attempt to ssh into the `sshd` container of the job and notice the connection failure: